 Good morning!
 I'm Rachel Byrkeland!

-And I'm Chris Loebach!
-You're listening to the "Bear Facts", the radio show where each week we keep you up-to-date on all the news at Bishop Garrigan High School.
+And I'm Amanda Golwitzer!
+You're listening to the "Bear Facts", the weekly radio show where we bring you all the news from Bishop Garrigan High School.

 "Bear Facts" Home Page